 Why Early Detection of Gum Disease Matters

-When caught early, gum disease can often be reversed with professional cleanings and improved oral hygiene.
+When caught early, gingivitis and early-stage gum disease can often be managed with professional cleanings, improved oral hygiene habits, and preventive dental care.
+Left untreated, however, periodontal disease may progress and increase the risk of gum recession, bone loss, and tooth loss.
 Left untreated, it can progress to periodontitis and lead to tooth loss, bone damage, and long-term oral health problems.
 If you’re experiencing any of these signs or symptoms of gum disease, schedule a dental evaluation as soon as possible.

 Why Brushing, Flossing, and Mouthwash May Not Be Enough